abpio/abp-commercial-docs/en/studio/kubernetes.md

 Utilizing ABP Studio's interception feature, you have the flexibility to run the entire solution in a Kubernetes cluster while running only a single (or a few) services on your local machine using your IDE.
 This approach allows you to concentrate on running, testing, and debugging your service without concerning yourself with the configuration and launch details of the rest of the system.

 You can disable interception by right clicking the service and selecting *Disable Interception* from the context-menu.
-Disconnecting from the Kubernetes cluster automatically disables all intercepts.
+Disconnecting from the Kubernetes cluster automatically disables all interceptions.

 ![disable-interception](./images/kubernetes/disable-interception.png)